 These ECG and rhythm changes have not been associated with adverse clinical events, suggesting that various arrhythmias are not abnormal in athletes.
 The arrhythmias are usually abolished or substantially reduced after a relatively brief period of deconditioning.

 Many resting ECG changes decrease or disappear during exercise; this finding is unique to athlete's heart, distinguishing it from pathologic conditions.
 However, pseudonormalization of T-wave inversions could reflect myocardial ischemia and thus warrants further investigation in older athletes.
-However, a normal exercise stress test result does not rule out a cardiomyopathy.
+Also, a normal exercise stress test result does not rule out a cardiomyopathy.

 Although gross structural changes resemble those in some cardiac disorders, no adverse effects are apparent.
 In most cases, structural changes and bradycardia regress with detraining, although up to 20% of elite athletes have residual chamber enlargement, raising questions, in the absence of long-term data, about whether athlete’s heart is truly benign.

-No treatment is required, although 3 mo of deconditioning may be needed to monitor LV regression as a way of distinguishing this syndrome from cardiomyopathy.
+No treatment is required, although 3 months of deconditioning may be needed to monitor LV regression as a way of distinguishing this syndrome from cardiomyopathy.
 Such deconditioning can greatly interfere with an athlete’s life and may meet with resistance.

-Resting heart rate is slow and there may be a systolic ejection murmur at the left lower sternal border, a 3rd heart sound (S3), and/or a 4th heart sound (S4),
+Resting heart rate is slow and there may be a systolic ejection murmur at the left lower sternal border, a 3rd heart sound (S3), and/or a 4th heart sound (S4).